How Much Does a Gardener Cost?

 - Average Duration – 0.5 to 1.5 hours

-Frequent mowing of your lawn is one of the most important garden maintenance elements, with the majority of grass cutting carried out between March and October.
+Frequent mowing of your lawn is one of the most important garden care elements, with the majority of grass cutting carried out between March and October.

 Over the peak gardening seasons such as the summer months, you will probably need to mow your lawn once a week to keep it healthy, although excessive lawn mowing can weaken the grass.
 During spring and autumn, once a fortnight is usually fine for keeping your lawn healthy.
 Over winter, mowing is usually not necessary since the cold weather prevents the grass from growing.